This site is work in progress and does not yet describe all available steps.

 </p:catch>

 • Some pipelines write their main results to disk and the actual output of the pipeline doesn’t matter.
-In these cases is often useful to produce some kind of report document with relevant information (for instance, when it happened, where the results are, etc.):
+In these cases it is often useful to produce some kind of report document with relevant information (for instance, when it happened, where the results are, etc.):

 <p:identity>